nearform/the-fastify-workshop/deck.md

 class: branded

-# Step 7: Exercise 💻

-- create and register a `POST /login` route in `routes/login.js`

-- validate the body of the request to ensure it is a JSON object containing two required string properties `username` and `password`

-- perform a dummy check on the auth:
-  - if `username === password` then the user is authenticated

----

-class: branded

 # Step 7: Exercise /2 💻

+- change `routes/login.js` to add an auth check:

+  - perform a dummy check on the auth: if `username === password` then the user is authenticated

   - if the auth check fails, respond with a `401 Unauthorized` HTTP error

   > 💡 you can use the `http-errors` package

   - if the auth check succeeds, respond with a JSON object containing a `token` property, whose value is the result of signing the object `{ username }` using the `fastify.jwt.sign` decorator added by the `fastify-jwt` plugin

+  - change the schema response to ensure the `200` is correctly formatted

 ---